0xzhou/SwitchVAE/README.md

 # SwitchVAE: Learning Better Latent Representations from Objects of Different 3D Euclidean Formats

-of Different 3D Euclidean Formats
+In this project, we proposed the model called SwitchVAE to explore the latent representation from objects of different 3D euclidean formats.

 ### Packages